ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 break free.
 For the remainder of this drive treat the ball as a normal, regulation Blood Bowl ball.

-\(3\) STACKED LUNCH BALL
+ (3) STACKED LUNCH BALL
-*A Halflinng's thoughts are never far away from food and they will interrupt* *almost any activity for a snack, including mealtime!
+*A Halflinng's thoughts are never far away from food and they will interrupt almost any activity for a snack, including mealtime!
-Unfortunately, this* *obsession with food can lead to confusion on the Blood Bowl pitch.
-All too* *often, the game ball is left in the dugout when the player tasked with the* *kick-off forgets to put down whatever they are eating and pick up the ball.
+Unfortunately, this obsession with food can lead to confusion on the Blood Bowl pitch.
+All too often, the game ball is left in the dugout when the player tasked with the kick-off forgets to put down whatever they are eating and pick up the ball.
-As a result, many games involving Halflinng teams have become hard-fought* *battles for possession of a pie, a roast chicken, 12\" sub or even a hot pasty.*
+As a result, many games involving Halflinng teams have become hard-fought battles for possession of a pie, a roast chicken, 12" sub or even a hot pasty.*
-![](../media/death_zone/image262.jpg)*It must be said that when the game ball is edible, many players become a lot* *more possessive!*
+![](../media/death_zone/image262.jpg)*It must be said that when the game ball is edible, many players become a lot more possessive!*

 Spiteful Sprite Ball